Arunprakash-A/self_references/Quotes/readme.md

       - sum all of it --> remains Gaussian (good student)
       - square sum all of it --> Chi-square (it's ok if they like others)
       - take a ratio --> Cauchy (bad, no moments)

+## Misc
+ - Every product at your hand is the outcome of the "process".
+Quality of the process determines the quality of the Product.